Illyism/transcribe-cli/README.md

 <details>
 <summary><b>⚙️ How It Works</b></summary>

-1. Extract audio from video (if needed)
+1. Extract audio from video (mono, 16kHz - optimized for speech)
 2. Optimize: 1.2x speed + compression if >24MB
+3. Auto-chunk if >45 minutes (for reliability)
-3. Upload to Whisper API
+4. Upload chunks to Whisper API (or single file)
-4. Generate SRT with timestamps
+5. Generate SRT with timestamps
-5. Adjust timestamps to match original
+6. Merge chunks (if needed) and adjust timestamps to match original
+7. Apply timecode offset (if specified)
-6. Clean up temp files
+8. Clean up temp files
 </details>

 <details>